Claude Monet: Legacy

 Speaking of Monet's body of work, Wildenstein said that it is "so extensive that its very ambition and diversity challenges our understanding of its importance".
 His paintings produced at Giverny and under the influence of cataracts have been said to create a link between Impressionism and twentieth-century art and modern abstract art, respectively.
 His later works were a "major" inspiration to Objective abstraction.
 Ellsworth Kelly, following a formative experience at Giverny, paid homage to Monet's works created there with Tableau Vert (1952).
-Monet has been called an "intermediary" between tradition and modernism—his work has been examined in relation to postmodernism—and was an influence to Bazille, Sisley, Renoir and Pissarro.
+Monet has been called an "intermediary" between tradition and modernism—his work has been examined in relation to postmodernism and influenced Bazille, Sisley, Renoir, and Pissarro.
 Monet is now the most famous of the Impressionists; as a result of his contributions to the movement, he "exerted a huge influence on late 19th-century art".

 In May 1927, 27 panel paintings were displayed in the Musée de l'Orangerie, following lengthy negotiations with the French government.
-Due to his later works being ignored by artists, art historians, critics and the public few attended the showing.
-In the 1950s, Monet's later works were "rediscovered" by the Abstract Expressionists, and those adjacent like Clement Greenberg, who used a similar canvases and held a disinterest in the blunt and ideological art of the war.
-A 1952 essay by André Masson helped change the perception of the paintings and inspire appreciation that begin to take shape in 1956–1957.
-The next year, a fire in the Museum of Modern Art would see the Water Lilies paintings acquired by them burn.
-The large scale nature of Monet's later paintings proved to be difficult for some museums, which resulted in them altering the framing.
+Because his later works were ignored by artists, art historians, critics, and the public, few attended the showing.
+In the 1950s, Monet's later works were "rediscovered" by the Abstract Expressionists, who used similar canvases and were uninterested in the blunt and ideological art of the war.
+A 1952 essay by André Masson helped change the perception of the paintings and inspired an appreciation that began to take shape in 1956–1957.
+The next year, a fire in the Museum of Modern Art would see the Water Lilies paintings it had acquired burn.
+The large-scale nature of Monet's later paintings proved to be difficult for some museums, which resulted in their altering the framing.